 The video from Kurzgesagt also describes average emissions per person.

-The global average was 5 tonnes of CO2 per person for 2017.
+The global average was 5 tonnes of CO2 per person in 2017.
 Here is a list of some countries and their averages per year in 2017:

 The video states that "The harsh reality is that it's the countries that contribute least to the problem that stand to lose the most from rapid climate change.
 The developing world will be hit the hardest."